 There are two main points to remember when considering operating costs: the price of fuel and the efficiency of the unit.

-Generally speaking, the price of electricity is higher than the price of gas in most locations, making electric units more expensive to operate.
+Generally speaking, the price of electricity is higher than the price of gas in most locations, making an electric heater more expensive to operate.
 It’s also safe to say that the price of electricity is more stable than the price of gas.
 While gas prices vary from location to location and fluctuate quite often, electricity stays within a smaller price point range.

 Installing a tankless water heater correctly is important to ensure high performance and safety.
 Because a tankless water heater, gas or electric, is a costly investment we highly recommend seeking professional help to install it correctly and securely.

 When it comes to maintenance and upkeep, gas tankless water heaters require more maintenance than electric.
 Gas units require an annual inspection to ensure that the unit is running safely and efficiently while electric units do not.
-The only maintenance electric water heaters require are for their screen filters to be cleaned out annually.
+The only maintenance electric water heaters require is for their screen filters to be cleaned out annually.

 Tankless water heaters measure their water use by how many gallons per minute (GPM) a system can produce.
 Generally speaking, the amount of GPM an average family would need is somewhere between 5 and 8 GPM, but this is all variant depending on your specific needs.

 Gas tankless water heaters are capable of producing higher GPM than electric heaters, making gas units a better choice for those with large families.
-Electric water heaters are still capable of producing a desirable amount of hot GPM, but less than gas.
-Both units’ efficiency is delivering hot water is dependent on the incoming water temperature.

 Gas units may have a more difficult time living out or exceeding their lifespan because they are much more intricate systems, requiring complicated maintenance.
 If not maintained properly, gas tankless water heaters will not run efficiently or last for their entire duration.

 It’s safe to say that gas units will come with a 10-year warranty for their heat exchanger and 5- or 10-year warranties for other costly parts.
-Often times, they may also come with a 1-year warranty that covers labor costs.
+Oftentimes, they may also come with a 1-year warranty that covers labor costs.

 Electric tankless water heaters commonly come with warranties, but the length varies.
 It’s safe to assume that a high-quality electric unit will come with a 5-year warranty for parts and a 1-year warranty for labor.